apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ cordova plugin add org.apache.cordova.console org.apache.cordova.device

+## Advanced Plugin Options

-When adding a plugin, there are several options for specifying where the plugin should be fetched from.
-The examples above use a well-known registry (registry.cordova.io), and the plugin is specified by the id:
+When adding a plugin, several options allow you to specify from where to fetch the plugin.
+The examples above use a well-known `registry.cordova.io` registry, and the plugin is specified by the `id`:

         $ cordova plugin add org.apache.cordova.console

-The id may also include the version number of the plugin, which can be specified following an `@` character.
-The version `latest` is an alias for the most recent version.
+The `id` may also include the plugin's version number, appended after an `@` character.
+The `latest` version is an alias for the most recent version.
 For example:

         $ cordova plugin add org.apache.cordova.console@latest
         $ cordova plugin add org.apache.cordova.console@0.2.1

-If your plugin is not registered at registry.cordova.io, but is located in a git repository, you may specify a url to the git repository:
+If the plugin is not registered at `registry.cordova.io` but is located in another git repository, you can specify an alternate URL:

         $ cordova plugin add https://github.com/apache/cordova-plugin-console.git

-The git example above assumes that the plugin should be fetched from the end of the master branch.
-If you want the plugin to be fetched using a git-ref such as a tag or branch, that can be specified by appending it after a `#` character.
+The git example above fetches the plugin from the end of the master branch, but an alternate git-ref such as a tag or branch can be appended after a `#` character:

         $ cordova plugin add https://github.com/apache/cordova-plugin-console.git#r0.2.0

-If the plugin (and its `plugin.xml` file) is in a subdirectory of the git repo instead of the root directory, you can specify the subdirectory in the git repo by using a `:` character (note that a `#` is still needed):
+If the plugin (and its `plugin.xml` file) is in a subdirectory within the git repo, you can specify it with a `:` character.
+Note that the `#` character is still needed:

         $ cordova plugin add https://github.com/someone/aplugin.git#:/my/sub/dir

-You can also combine both the git-ref and the subdir:
+You can also combine both the git-ref and the subdirectory:

         $ cordova plugin add https://github.com/someone/aplugin.git#r0.0.1:/my/sub/dir

-You can also add a plugin from your local filesystem.
-As the parameter to the `add` command, specify the local directory where the `plugin.xml` file is located:
+Alternately, specify a local path to the plugin directory that contains the `plugin.xml` file:

         $ cordova plugin add ../my_plugin_dir